Daporijo Airport

-Daporijo Airport is located at Daporijo in the state of Arunachal Pradesh, India.
+Daporijo Airport is an airport located in Daporijo town in the state of Arunachal Pradesh, India.
 Daporijo used to have scheduled services in the 1980s and early 1990s from Vayudoot.
 The airport had flights to Guwahati and Dibrugarh on Dornier 228 aircraft.
 Currently, there is no scheduled commercial air service to the airport, although the airport is used by the Indian Army.
 The Airports Authority of India (AAI) plans to develop the airport for operation of ATR-42/ATR-72 type of aircraft.